Penwith: Demographics

 Penwith had a population of 65,000 in the mid-2007 estimates.
 96.4% of Penwith residents were born in the UK.

-72% of people in the district gave Christianity as their religion, whilst nearly 18% of people stated that they are non-religious, compared to 15 percent nationally.
+72% of people in the district gave Christianity as their religion, whilst nearly 18% of people stated that they are non-religious, compared to 15 per cent nationally.

 Penwith has the 6th highest rate of divorce of any district in England and Wales at 13.4% of the over 16 population, and correspondingly also has one of the lowest percentages of married couple households.

 Penwith district has one of the lowest levels of home ownership in the country (280th/376) and is ranked 4th for those without central heating.
 The district also has one of the lowest rates of second car ownership and is ranked 300 out of 376 districts in England and Wales.

 The district has some of the highest indicators of bad health in the country and is ranked 28th and 41st for those described as having long term illness and general poor health respectively.

 Penwith has one of the highest unemployment rates of any district, ranked 51st out of 376 districts, and also one of the lowest rates of degree level education at 16%, compared to the national average of 20% (244th/376).
 Penwith is also ranked as the district having the 28th largest retired population in England and Wales.